 MTA continues to conduct Fire/Life/Safety meetings with each Montgomery and Prince George's Counties on bi-monthly basis.
 The meetings provide a basis for the County emergency responders to understand the features of the Purple Line systems, and to resolve any concerns.
-The Prince George's County meeting was scheduled for October 2018, but was canceled due to a lack of open topics.
+The Montgomery County meeting was held on November 15, 2018, when several issues were reviewed with the Office of the State Fire Marshall.

 As required by the P3 contract, the P3 concessionaire, PLTP, is responsible for directly implementing many of the safety and security requirements for the project, including construction safety and the collection and maintenance of the Occupational Safety and Health Administration (OSHA) safety statistics for the project.
-PLTC statistics as reported through October 2018 were as follows:
+PLTC statistics as reported through November 2018 were as follows:

-- Recordable Rate (Construction heavy civil):
+• Recordable Rate (Construction - heavy civil):

+- Actual: 0.31

-- Actual: 0.24 - PLTP goal: 0.45
+- PLTP goal: 0.45

 - National Ave.
 2.8

+st Time Rate
-• Lost Time Rate:

-- Actual: 0.00

-- PLTP goal: 0.00
+- Lost Time Rate: - Actual: 0.00 - PLTP goal: 0.00